-In 1870 the Congregationalists built a frame church at the cost of about $1,800.
-The same year, the Methodist Episcopal Church was also erected at the cost of about $2,500.
+In 1870, the Congregationalists built a frame church for about $1,800.
+The same year, the Methodist Episcopal Church was also erected at about $2,500.
 In 1871, William A. Morgan established the Chase County Leader newspaper.

-At the head of Broadway, the 113-feet tall French Renaissance-style building was completed in October 1873, at a total cost of $42,600.
+At the head of Broadway, the 113-foot tall French Renaissance-style building was completed in October 1873 at $42,600.
 A housewarming and ball were held on October 17.
 The building has been in continuous use as the seat of county government since that time, and much of the building is virtually unchanged.
 It is the oldest Kansas Courthouse still in use.
 It is listed on the National Historic Register today.

 In 1872, the town was incorporated as a third-class city, with W.S.
 Smith elected as the first mayor.
-That year, the Atchison, Topeka & Santa Fe Railroad reached the Cottonwood Falls area.
-The first major bridge over the river was also built that year — a 150-foot long iron truss bridge.
+The Atchison, Topeka & Santa Fe Railroad reached the Cottonwood Falls area that year.
+The first major bridge over the river was also built that year — a 150-foot-long iron truss bridge.

 The Chase County National Bank was organized in June 1882 and began business on August 28, 1882.
-A new stone bank building was completed that year at the cost of $9,000 and occupied by the bank on January 1, 1883.
+A new stone bank building was completed that year at $9,000 and occupied by the bank on January 1, 1883.

 At that time, Cottonwood Falls had two hotels, two bakeries, two billiard rooms, two confectioneries, two meat markets, two livery stables, two coal yards, two blacksmiths shops, two millinery establishments, two furniture houses, two music and sewing machine stores, two hardware stores, two drug stores, two newspapers, a lumber yard, a brickyard, feed store, barbershop, a shoe shop, paint shop, harness shop, carpenter shop, and seven general stores.
 Professionals included two physicians, several attorneys, and an insurance agent.
 On the south side of the Cottonwood River was a watermill.
 The town’s population was about 520.